5 Key Strategies to Managing Workplace Stress

 • Sleep deprivation

-If left untreated, long-term stress, anxiety, and depression may lead to a range of devastating effects including anger-management issues, social disengagement, and demotivation.
-These may result in deteriorating relationships at home, in the workplace, and in social circles.
+If left untreated, long-term stress, anxiety and depression may lead to a range of devastating effects including anger-management issues, social disengagement and demotivation.
+These may result in deteriorating relationships at home, in the workplace and in social circles.
 It can also lead to poor job performance and fatigue.

 Many busy executives resort to consuming excessive amounts of caffeine, followed by sleeping aids at night.
 Others overeat, skip meals, or consume high-sugar foods for a quick energy boost.
-Exercise is often skipped due to a lack of time or energy and sleep deprivation results in daily fatigue.
+Exercise is often skipped due to lack of time or energy and sleep deprivation results in daily fatigue.

-In worst-case scenarios, some may even turn to substance abuse, such as alcohol or drugs, as a coping mechanism.
+In worst case scenarios, some may even turn to substance abuse, such as alcohol or drugs, as a coping mechanism.

 Boost your mental and physical well-being with these 5 lifestyle changes – and help ensure you’re strong enough to face the challenges of the modern workplace:

-1. EXERCISE is your ENERGY!
+• EXERCISE is your ENERGY!

 Regular exercise boosts endorphin levels.